Felicia-Mayeyane/Felicia-Mayeyane/README.md

 <h3 align="center">   Full Stack Developer  |   Software Project Manager |   Software Tester. </h3>
  <h3 align="center"> About me  👩‍🎓</h3>

- <p> 💡  I am passionate about building robust, high-quality software that prioritizes functionality, usability, and scalability.
+ <p>  I am passionate about building robust, high-quality software that prioritizes functionality, usability, and scalability.
 I believe in delivering seamless user experiences through clean, efficient, and maintainable code, while ensuring software meets the highest quality standards.</p>
  💻 As a Full Stack Developer, I specialize in modern web technologies, including.:

 <ul>
- <li>Frontend: React, Next.js, TypeScript, JavaScript</li>
+ <li>Frontend: React,TypeScript, JavaScript</li>
 <li>Backend: Node.js, Express.js</li>
-<li>Database: MongoDB</li>
+<li>Database: MongoDB, MySQL</li>
 </ul>

-<p> 🛠️ As a Software Project Manager in an Agile team, I oversee the Software Development Life Cycle (SDLC), ensuring that projects are well-structured, delivered on time, and aligned with business goals.
+<p>  As a Software Project Manager in an Agile team, I oversee the Software Development Life Cycle (SDLC), ensuring that projects are well-structured, delivered on time, and aligned with business goals.
 I collaborate closely with developers, testers, and stakeholders to optimize workflows, enhance collaboration, and drive successful project outcomes..</p>

- <p>🧪 In addition to development and project management, I have hands-on experience in both manual and automated software testing for web and mobile applications.
+ <p> In addition to development and project management, I have hands-on experience in both manual and automated software testing for web and mobile applications.
 I use Selenium and BrowserStack for test automation, test case management, and test runs, ensuring comprehensive test coverage and software reliability.
 I integrate Test-Driven Development (TDD) principles into my workflow to build scalable and maintainable applications.</p>